Making the Most of Continued Education Classes

 3. Take some challenging classes, as they can help you stay sharp mentally, and help you to be innovative in your work.

 For a long time I wanted to take a Fall Prevention Certification Class, and last year I invested in myself and did it!
 I have put that knowledge to use with my patient care.
 It has also given me an increase in job satisfaction, and greater creativity with how I work with clients: Fall Prevention Specialist Certification (affiliate link).
-I have taken this course and highly recommend it.
-You can renew your certification annually for a low cost, if you demonstrate continued annual education in fall prevention.
-The Fall Prevention Specialist Certification has been respected by my coworkers, patients and families.
 I am frequently referring to the information I learned to help my clients stay safe.
 I chose to be an affiliate for Pesi because this course was so helpful to me.
+Another great course by Pesi is the Dementia Care Specialist Certification class! (affiliate).
+OT/PT super course discount!

 Take continued education classes that allow you to make the most of investing in your future plans.